Croatia v Morocco: World Cup cheat sheet

 Sofyan Amrabat has been an apsolute colossus at the heart of the Atlas Lions midfield.

-The Fiorentina man has averaged 2.5 tackles in Qatar, hitting this line in 50% of his appearances, and will have his work cut out opposition Luka Modric and co in the engine room.
+The Fiorentina man has averaged 2.5 tackles in Qatar, hitting this line in 50% of his appearances, and will have his work cut out opposing Luka Modric and co in the engine room.

 Dejan Lovren has averaged exactly one shot per game this winter, hitting three against Argentina and one when these sides met in the group stages.